 The application has been circulated to agencies and the public in accordance with the requirements of the Planning Act.
-This included the circulation of the Notice of Public meeting to property owners within 120 metres of the subject application on October 10, 2023.
+This included the circulation of the Notice of Public meeting to property owners within 120 metres of the subject application.
+The public meeting was held on November 6, 2024.